 When using sprints, there’s an incredible focus on each portion of the project.
 Because everyone knows what they are doing and should be doing it, problems are spotted earlier and can be addressed faster.
 Your team is ultimately working together more effectively in the scrum framework than they would be otherwise.

 4. Staying on schedule.

 When you stay on your sprint schedule, you’re delivering quality products to your customers on a short timeline.
 This means a faster time to market, and as a result, higher ROI.
 The sprint framework allows you to focus on what you need to do first to stay on schedule and then build out from there to provide even more value for your customers based on their initial investment.

 At ASPER BROTHERS, we’re massive supporters of Scrum and breaking up larger work into software development in sprints, which usually lasts 2 weeks.
 We plan our work around sprints and hold customer calls early in the morning to consider time zone differences to maximize teamwork CEO

 Tools to help you run your software developments sprints

 Below are four team tools that can help you maximize your software development sprint.
 Help get everyone on the right page with the right tools.

 - Slack: Slack is everyone’s favorite team-oriented office tool right now.
 It allows you to connect and chat in and out of the workplace.
-No need to bring documents to someone’s desk or walk over to a cubicle when you can just drop it in Slack.
+There is no need to bring documents to someone’s desk or walk over to a cubicle when you can drop them in Slack.
 It’s as easy as that.

 - Harvest: Harvest is a time tracking software that allows you to leave the little things in the workplace.
-If you felt that invoicing, timesheets, and billing were taking up too much of your time, then there’s no more of that in your future!
+If you felt that invoicing, timesheets, and billing took up too much of your time, then there’s no more of that in your future!

-- Jira: Jira is a software that allows you to plan, track, and manage your agile and software development projects.
-Efficiency is right around the corner when you have a centralized place that your team can go to to see your projects.
+- Jira: Jira is software that allows you to plan, track, and manage your agile and software development projects.
+Efficiency is right around the corner when you have a centralized place where your team can see your projects.